3D Modeling (MODL) Courses

 - demonstrate design and creative processes using the latest industry standard software.

-- develop a branding campaign using design research methods.
+- develop a branding campaign using human-centered design methods.

 - prepare a file for professional offset printing, a service bureau, or digital printing.